Skip to main content ↓

 3. Churn rate

-Churn rate is essentially the flipside of retention rate and measures the rate at which a business loses customers.
+The churn rate is essentially the flip side of the retention rate and measures the rate at which a business loses customers.

 Most of your revenue likely comes from existing customers, and it’s much more cost-effective to keep a current customer than gain a new one.
-So, while every business has some churn, it’s important to track your retention or churn rate.
+So, while every business has some churn, tracking your retention or churn rate is essential.

 Customer churn rate formula: